scottkryski/OpenAlpha_Evolve/README.md

+// README.md
 # OpenAlpha_Evolve: Regenerating Autonomous Algorithmic Discovery 🚀
-### PR REVIEW: Corrected typo "OpenAplha_Evolve" to "OpenAlpha_Evolve"

 ![openalpha_evolve_workflow](https://github.com/user-attachments/assets/9d4709ad-0072-44ae-bbb5-7eea1c5fa08c)
-### PR REVIEW: Ensure this image URL is stable or embed the image directly in the repository (e.g., in an `assets` folder) and use a relative link.
+*Note: The image URL above might be temporary.
+If contributing, consider embedding images in the repo.*

-OpenAlpha_Evolve is an open-source Python framework inspired by the groundbreaking research on autonomous coding agents like DeepMind's AlphaDev (often conceptualized as AlphaEvolve-like systems).
-It's a **regeneration** of the core idea: an intelligent system that iteratively writes, tests, and improves code using Large Language Models (LLMs) like Google's Gemini, OpenAI's GPT models, or local OpenAI-API compatible models (e.g., via Ollama), guided by the principles of evolution.
+OpenAlpha_Evolve is an open-source Python framework inspired by the groundbreaking research on autonomous coding agents like DeepMind's AlphaDev.
+It's a **regeneration** of the core idea: an intelligent system that iteratively writes, tests, and improves code using Large Language Models (LLMs), guided by the principles of evolution.
+This version supports:
+*   Google Gemini API
+*   OpenAI API (GPT-3.5, GPT-4, etc.)
+*   OpenAI-Compatible Endpoints for Local LLMs (e.g., via Ollama, LiteLLM, vLLM)

 Our mission is to provide an accessible, understandable, and extensible platform for researchers, developers, and enthusiasts to explore the fascinating intersection of AI, code generation, and automated problem-solving.